ethereum/go-ethereum/docs/_getting-started/index.md

    --data '{"jsonrpc":"2.0", "method":"eth_accounts","params":[], "id":1}'
 ```

 This requires approval in Clef.
-Once provided the following information is returned to the terminal:
+Once approved, the following information is returned to the terminal:

 ```terminal